adhit7/webshop/README.md

 # WebShop

-It is Fullstack MERN Application, it has all functionalities of a shopping website like authentication,rating, customer reviews and many other features.<br>
+It is Fullstack MERN Application, it has all functionalities of a shopping website like authentication,rating, customer reviews, **paypal integration** and many other features.<br>
 https://webzhop.herokuapp.com/

 ## Screenshots